eezstreet/d2rlint/README.md

 - `Cube/ValidOutputs`: Ensures that the outputs to cube recipes are valid.
 - `Cube/ValidOp`: Ensures that valid parameters and values are passed to opcodes.
+- `Items/NoIllegalGambling`: Ensures that charms cannot be gambled.
+- `Items/ValidSockets`: Ensures that all items have valid numbers of sockets.
 - `Level/ValidWarp`: Ensures that levels are linked together with valid vis/warp values.
 - `Level/ValidWPs`: Ensures that no two levels share the same waypoint index.
+- `Monsters/ValidChains`: Ensures that baseId/NextInClass chain is correct.
+- `Skills/EqualSkills`: Ensures that all classes have the same number of skills.
 - `String/NoUntranslated`: Ensures that all languages for all strings are translated, and no fields are excluded unnecessarily. **This is ignored by default.** This triggers a lot of errors and can slow down the program considerably and is only really meant for advanced usage.
+- `TC/ValidProbs`: Ensures that Treasure Classes with negative `Picks` values have their probs values equal the negative absolute value of the `Picks` column.
 - `TC/ValidTreasure`: Ensures that Treasure Classes are linked together properly.